 BLP staff and authors participate in a variety of ways at prestigious think tanks, academic institutions, and national and international book festivals and conferences.
 These include the National Institutes of Health, the National Academy of Sciences, the Brookings Institution, the Center for American Progress, the Brooklyn Book Festival, the Twin Cities Book Festival, Book Expo America, the Frankfurt Book Fair, the American Association for the Advancement of Science, the Association of Writers and Writing Programs, the Iowa Writers Workshop, the University of Iowa Carver College of Medicine’s “The Examined Life: Writing and the Art of Medicine” conference, and the annual meeting of the American Society for Bioethics and Humanities.

 Additionally, we have collaborated with NYU faculty and administrators in other divisions of the university to foster dialogue about “the two cultures” of science and the humanities.
+The press departed NYU in the fall of 2018 to become a fully independent, nonprofit publisher.

 We are always looking for new partners to reach new audiences in new settings.